 The neighborhoods surrounding downtown were among the first to develop in Lawrence.
 Many of the structures date back to the late 1800's and early 1900's.
-The city of Lawrence currently has five types of preservation listings designations possible for historic properties and districts.
-These listings designations include an Urban Conservation Overlay District (UCO), Lawrence Register of Historic Places (Local), Register of Historic Kansas Places (State), the National Register of Historic Places (National) and a National Historic Landmark.
-The Oread Neighborhood has properties listed under all of the different protection types except for the National
+The city of Lawrence currently has five types of preservation designations possible for historic properties.
+These designations include an Urban Conservation Overlay District (UCO), Lawrence Register of Historic Places (Local), Register of Historic Kansas Places (State), the National Register of Historic Places (National) and a National Historic Landmark.
+The Oread Neighborhood has properties listed under all of the different protection types the National Historic except for designations and Urban Conservation Overlay District.
+See Table 2-3.
+Once a structure is listed on the National Register of Historic Places, it is automatically placed on the Register of Historic Kansas Places.